Friday Harbor Airport

 Nearby Food

-Modern Mexican kitchen known for tamales and street tacos.
+Modern Mexican kitchen offering fresh tamales and street tacos.

-Upscale seasonal island produce and panoramic harbor views.
+Upscale seasonal dining focused on farm-raised island produce and local seafood.

-Featured Bite Dungeness crab tots at Downriggers or a hearty runway-side breakfast at Ernie's Aviation Cafe.
+Featured Bite Dungeness crab tots at Downriggers or a heavy runway-side breakfast plate at Ernie's Aviation Cafe.

 Airport data for reference only and may be outdated.